Karoqnq/bite_spring2024_is/h5-spring2024!.md

 ### c) Choose a password manager.
 (This subtask b does not require tests with a computer).
 First, create a short list of some password managers; then pick one.
 Explain:
 A list of some well known password managers: Dashlane, Bitwarden, Google, 1Password, Nordpass

-I chose Bitwarden due to having used it myself now for around half a year now.
+I chose Bitwarden due to having used it myself for around half a year now.

 - What threats does it protect against?

 - What information is encrypted, what's not?

 - What's the license?
 How would you describe license's effects or categorize it?

 - Where is the data stored?
 If in "the cloud", which country / juristiction / which companies?
 If on local disk, where?

 - How is the data protected?

 ### d) Demonstrate the use of a password manager, the one you picked in previous subtask.